Isle of Wight Guru

 11. Bembridge Windmill

-If you've come to the Isle of Wight to tour its extensive collection of windmills I'm afraid you're in for a crushing disappointment.
+If you've come to the Isle of Wight to tour its extensive collection of windmills, I'm afraid you're in for a crushing disappointment.
 The Island only has one windmill left, although this one is a corker.
-It dates from around 1700 and offers tours which allow you to climb up to the top.
-One of its claims to fame is that it was painted by Turner (as was Carisbrooke Castle - his picture is on display in the Castle's museum).
-It's worth checking opening times and you might consider National Trust Membership instead of paying the entry fee.
+It dates from around 1700 and offers tours that allow you to climb up to the top.
+One of its claims to fame is that it was painted by Turner (Joseph, not Tina).
+The same artist also painted Carisbrooke Castle - his picture is on display in the Castle's museum.

 Bembridge Windmill